Rachit-M24/Monochrome/README.md

 for trying out it locally on your laptop or computer.

-# Download all files and folders  then extract the zip file after that the game begins.
+## Download all files and folders  then extract the zip file after that the game begins.
-## First open an IDE whichever you are comfortable with then open a terminal in it and type these commands
+First, open an IDE whichever you are comfortable with then open a terminal in it and type these commands
 Note: you should  have node installed on your laptop/PC

 ```
 npm create vite@latest